mouse-reeve/recipes/markdown/seitan_bacon.md

 - 1 tsp black pepper
 - 2 tsp salt
 - 3 cloves garlic, crushed
+- 1 1/2 cup wheat gluten

 ### Steps
 Preheat the oven to 350 degrees F.

-Mix the dry ingredients in a large bowl.

-Whisk together the wet ingredients in a measuring cup or small bowl, and mix into the dry ingredients, until a dough forms.
+In a food processor, combine all the ingredients except the gluten, and blend until very smooth.

+Add the gluten and run the food processor until a ball of dough forms, scraping the sides as necessary.

 Knead the dough for 5 to 10 minutes, until very firm.